Henry-3551/Henry-3551/README.md

-- 👋 Hi there, I'm Henritek
+- 👋 Hi there, I'm Henrify💡
+-
-- 👀 I’m interested in learning software development, ethical hacking and search engine optimization.
+- 🌱 I’m currently learning and working on software development, search engine optimization & A.I development .
-- 🌱 I’m currently learning & practicing web development.
+-
-- 💞️ I’m looking forward to collaborate on software development and ethical hacking.
+- 💞️ I’m looking forward to collaborate on software development and A.I development.
+-
 - 📫 How to reach me ; email- edmundchukwuemerie22@gmail.com
                        whatsApp- +2348072378767